rhit-goldmate/homelab/README.md

 # Cybersecurity Home Lab
 This project goes over the different tools used to create a homelab.
 You can view the network topology for the project in the homelab-network.pdf file.
 I will be using these repository to store files for all of my projects that I'm completing using my homelab.
+This lab is capable of red teaming and blue teaming.
+For example, we can use Kali Linux to attack our Windows server, and then detect that attack using the Splunk instance.
+There is a lot more that can be done in this lab, and you can learn more by reading below and looking through many of the projects I will be working on.
 Below, I will give an overview of the homelab and links to resources so you can create a similar homelab yourself.
-I recommend following all of the tutorials posted in order, though I may not link them all in order.
+If you plan on following a step-by-step guide, I recommend following all of the tutorials posted in order, though I may not link them all in order.
 I followed the tutorial pretty closely while setting up my lab, found on [David Varghese's Blog: Source Code](https://blog.davidvarghese.dev/).
 ***
 ![Homelab Network Topology](homelab-network.png)
 ***